 Though fish-standing is no longer recommended, the concept of electrical current for pain remained, evolving throughout modern times.
 Research in the 1960s led to the patent of the first wearable TENS unit in 1974, and in 2017 the first cordless TENS unit, iTENS was launched.

 The stimulating pulses of a TENS unit work in two ways: they prevent pain signals from reaching the brain and help your body produce higher quantities of its own natural painkillers, with chemicals called endorphins and enkephalins.

 What are the benefits?

 Since TENS is a non-invasive and drug-free way to get pain relief, many physiotherapists use it to relieve a wide range of acute and chronic pain.
-You may benefit from this therapy if you’re suffering from pain or inflammation, nerve pain, arthritis, incontinence, osteoarthritis, back pain, pelvic pain, shoulder pain, sports injuries, menstrual pain, labor pain, aching joints or migraines.
+You may benefit from this therapy if you’re suffering from pain or inflammation, nerve pain, arthritis, incontinence, osteoarthritis, back pain, pelvic pain, shoulder pain, sports injuries, menstrual pain, labour pain, aching joints or migraines.

 There are many different styles of TENS units available, all are portable, convenient, and easy to use at home.
 Not sure which TENS is right for you, read our How to Choose the Right TENS Unit blog post.
 Learn more about Transcutaneous Electrical Nerve Stimulation (TENS).